 In 2013, Henry received BOMA's Outstanding Building of the Year Award (TOBY) for best medical building.
 Standing here is Henry's management team from Summit Property Management.

-In 2006, Henry was an awardee of Michigan's 21st Century Jobs Fund (single awardee from Macomb County in Michigan) for his development of the REALSCAPE Emergency Management and Life Safety System (deployed at Detroit Public Schools, Comerica Park, Joe Louis Arena and the 41-B District Court).
-Henry is also known for his virtual tour project work with Olympia Entertainment (including the Red Wings and Tigers) in Detroit, and was the official provider of promotional media showcasing sponsoring venues for the Super Bowl XL Host Committee in 2005.
+In 2006, Henry was an awardee of Michigan's 21st Century Jobs Fund (single awardee from Macomb County in Michigan) for his development of the REALSCAPE Emergency Management and Life Safety System.
+Henry is also known for his project work with Olympia Entertainment (including the Red Wings and Tigers) in Detroit, and was the official provider of promotional media showcasing sponsoring venues for the Super Bowl XL Host Committee in 2005.
 He has contributed his talents to local Detroit based organizations including Create Detroit and The Heidelberg Project.
+Prior to joining the management team at TechTown, Henry spearheaded a partnership to outsource management of the Cobo Convention Center in Detroit.
 As part of his involvement with homeland security, Henry was a member of the Wayne County Homeland Security Advisory Board from 2003 to 2006.
 In July, 2010 Henry was instrumental in bringing the filming of "A Very Merry Harold & Kumar Christmas" onto the TechTown campus.
-He is still remembered in his hometown of Toronto where, as an 18 year old high school student, he ran for Mayor on a pro-development platform and placed as a surprizing runner-up behind the incumbent in the election.
+While at TechTown, he negotiated what would have been Detroit's first Best Buy location within an expanded technology park campus, together with providing a computer into each household in the city with school age childred, but was derailed through an unscrupulous civic administration.
+He is still remembered in his hometown of Toronto where, as an 18 year old high school student, he ran for Mayor on a pro-development platform and placed as a surprizing runner-up behind the popular incumbent in the election.